AichaAO97/cd0037-API-Development-and-Documentation-exercises/2_Errors_Starter/README.md

+## I had to upgrade these libraries to be able to run the app:
+pip install --upgrade flask_sqlalchemy pip install --upgrade flask

 # Errors Lab

 Now that we have our endpoints, we need to make sure we send back formatted responses when we hit an error. **Pre-requisites and dependencies** are same as the ones explained in the [first exercise's starter code](https://github.com/udacity/nd0044-c2-API-Development-and-Documentation-exercises/blob/master/1_Requests_Starter/README.md)